 "The trip was well-organized and fun.
 Thank you for putting this together for our students!

 On the Gruffalo’s Trail Language Arts and Science--Early Elementary Following the trail of the imaginary beast, The Gruffalo, a character in a children’s book of the same name by Julia Donaldson, students learn about predator-prey relationships and animal habitats.
-They play a high-energy ecology game, make fox and mice finger puppet, and stage their own plays in our tiny theater.
+They play a high-energy ecology game, learn about seed dispersal, make fox and mice puppets, and stage their own plays in our tiny theater.
 They create a 3-D map of the journey through the book.
 If they solve the riddles, they might just find the hiding place of the Gruffalo!

 Living with the Land Social Studies--Upper Elementary, Middle School Students navigate a course using hand-held GPS devices.
 They observe topography and natural resources available and create 3D maps of a settlement they would create there if they were pioneers.
 Imagining what life would have been like for the people who left behind cut foundation stones at an old home site, they write a letter to a relative living in another place.
 Students hike, canoe, and experience nature with interpretive guides who tell the stories of the landscape around them.

 Wild About MathMath & Science--Upper Elementary, Middle School Students navigate a compass course, practice estimation skills used in forestry, make art using the Fibonacci series and other patterns found in nature, learn about quantitative measures of water quality, and play a high energy game that simulates predator/prey relationships.
 They create graphs with the data from the rounds of the game.